Hypothesis Testing in High-Dimensional Regression under the Gaussian Random Design Model: Asymptotic Theory: Introduction

-In matrix form, letting $y = (y_1,\dots,y_n)^\sT$ and denoting by $\bX$ the matrix with rows $x_1^\sT$,\dots, $x_n^\sT$ we have
+In matrix form, letting $\mtx{y} = (y_1,\dots,y_n)^\sT$ and denoting by $\bX$ the matrix with rows $\mtx{x}_1^\sT$,$\cdots$, $\mtx{x}_n^\sT$ we have

-We are interested in high dimensional settings where the number of parameters exceeds the sample size, i.e., $p > n$, but the number of non-zero entries of $\theta_0$ is smaller than $p$.
-In this situation, a recurring problem is to select the non-zero entries of $\theta_0$ that hence can provide a succinct explanation of the data.
+We are interested in high-dimensional settings where the number of parameters exceeds the sample size, i.e., $p > n$, but the number of non-zero entries of $\mtx{\theta}_0$ (to be denoted by $s_0$) is smaller than $p$.
+In this situation, a recurring problem is to select the non-zero entries of $\mtx{\theta}_0$ that hence can provide a succinct explanation of the data.
 The vast literature on this topic is briefly overviewed in Section \ref{sec:Related}.

+The Gaussian design assumption arises naturally in some important applications.
+Consider for instance the problem of learning a high-dimensional Gaussian graphical model from data.
+In this case we are given i.i.d. samples $\mtx{z}_1,\mtx{z}_2,\dots,\mtx{z}_n\sim \normal(0,\mtx{K}^{-1})$, with $\mtx{K}$ a sparse positive definite matrix whose non-zero entries encode the underlying graph structure.
+As first shown by Meinshausen and B{\"u}hlmann \cite{MeinshausenBuhlmann}, the $i$-th row of $\mtx{K}$ can be estimated by performing linear regression of the $i$-th entry of the samples $\bz_{1},\bz_{2},\dots,\bz_{n}$ onto the other entries \cite{ren2013asymptotic}.
+This reduces the problem to a high-dimensional regression model under Gaussian designs.
+Standard Gaussian designs were also shown to provide useful insights for compressed sensing applications \cite{Do,DoTa05,DoTa08,DoTa10}.

-In statistical applications, it is unrealistic to assume that the set of nonzero entries of $\theta_0$ can be determined with absolute certainty.
-The present paper focuses on the problem of quantifying the \emph{uncertainty} associated to the entries of $\theta_0$.
+In statistics and signal processing applications, it is unrealistic to assume that the set of nonzero entries of $\mtx{\theta}_0$ can be determined with absolute certainty.
+The present paper focuses on the problem of quantifying the \emph{uncertainty} associated to the entries of $\mtx{\theta}_0$.
 More specifically, we are interested in testing null-hypotheses of the form:

 for $i\in [p]\equiv \{1,2,\dots,p\}$ and assigning p-values for these tests.
 Rejecting $H_{0,i}$ is equivalent to stating that $\theta_{0,i}\neq 0$.

 Any hypothesis testing procedure faces two types of errors: false positives or type I errors (incorrectly rejecting $H_{0,i}$, while $\theta_{0,i}=0$), and false negatives or type II errors (failing to reject $H_{0,i}$, while $\theta_{0,i}\neq 0$).
 The probabilities of these two types of errors will be denoted, respectively, by $\alpha$ and $\beta$ (see Section~\ref{subsec:guaranteed} for a more precise definition).
 The quantity $1-\beta$ is also referred to as the power of the test, and $\alpha$ as its significance level.
 It is trivial to achieve $\alpha$ arbitrarily small if we allow for $\beta=1$ (never reject $H_{0,i}$) or $\beta$ arbitrarily small if we allow for $\alpha=1$ (always reject $H_{0,i}$).
 This paper aims at optimizing the trade-off between power $1-\beta$ and significance $\alpha$.